 DefinitionThe percentage of adults who have ever been told by a doctor, nurse, or other health professional that they have high blood pressure.
 This indicator is used to estimate prevalence of high blood pressure in Utah.
 Data are from the Utah Behavioral Risk Surveillance System.

 NumeratorThe number of survey respondents who report they have ever been told by a doctor, nurse, or other health professional that they have high blood pressure.

 DenominatorThe total number of survey respondents (BRFSS survey) excluding those with missing or refused values in the numerator.

 Why Is This Important?High blood pressure (hypertension) is an important risk factor for heart disease and stroke.
-It is preventable, and in most cases it can be treated with medication and lifestyle changes, such as diet, exercise, and tobacco cessation.
+In most cases, it can be effectively managed with medication and lifestyle changes (such as diet, exercise, and abstaining from tobacco use).
 Treatment works best when high blood pressure is identified early.
 Because high blood pressure does not produce symptoms, regular screening is recommended.

 Healthy People Objective HDS-5.1:Reduce the proportion of adults with hypertension

 How Are We Doing?The proportion of Utah adults who reported being told they had high blood pressure has remained relatively stable over the past decade.
 In 2017, approximately 1 in 4 (25.7%) Utah adults reported being told they had high blood pressure (age-adjusted rate).
 This is slightly below the U.S. Healthy People 2020 target of 26.9 percent.
 The Utah 2020 target is 22.8 percent.